- Home ›

 How to announce your divorce on social media?

-The divorce announcement has become a necessity since the growth in popularity of social media networks.
-However, unlike the cat photos you usually upload, this social media post needs special care.
+Some people feel that the divorce announcement has become a necessity since the growth in popularity of social media networks.
+If you don’t want to post anything, that is totally fine, don’t feel pressured.
+However, if you do want to post your separation and divorce, unlike the cat photos you usually upload, this social media post needs special care.
 Short and sweet are two essential components.

 Short, meaning succinct, and sweet, meaning respectful to your ex.
 In addition, it's a good idea to keep it positive, as in "looking forward to the next phase in our lives."
 Perhaps most important is what isn't included here: blame, vitriol, negativity, or bitterness.